 Each year, the Westminster Legacy Foundation honors Westminster citizens, individuals, groups, business, and organizations active in the Westminster community.
-The nominees and winners are recognized at a breakfast in their honor on Thursday, April 30 at the Westin Westminster.
+The nominees and winners are recognized at a breakfast in their honor on Tuesday, September 15 (originally scheduled for April 30) at the Westin Westminster.

 Nominations are now closed.